How Long To Date Before Marriage? [Statistics]

 • Living together before marriage is more common and socially acceptable today, with two-thirds of married adults stating that cohabitation was a step towards marriage.

-Experts suggest that couples should spend time living together before marriage, especially if they have only experienced a long-distance relationship, in order to gauge compatibility and learn how to navigate conflicts effectively.
+Experts suggest that couples should spend time living together before marriage, especially if they have only experienced a long-distance relationship, to gauge compatibility and learn how to navigate conflicts effectively.

 Age GroupAverage Dating Duration Before Marriage